 - Abnormal thinning diseases of the cornea, such as keratoconus, may result in scarring of the central cornea and distort vision so severely that glasses or contact lenses are of little help.

 - Inherited corneal dystrophies may cause clouding clouding.

 - Some inherited systemic diseases may also cause visually significant clouding of the cornea.

 - Complicated cataract (or other eye) surgeries can cause corneal decompensation with resultant swelling, and clouding.

 There are a variety of partial and full thickness corneal transplant procedures available to address the multiple causes of corneal opacification.
 Usually, the surgeon removes a portion or all of the central cloudy cornea and replaces it with clear donor corneal tissue.
 Sometimes if multiple layers of the cornea are involved in the patient’s disease process, the full thickness central cornea needs to be replaced, as in classic penetrating keratoplasty or PKP.
 Under other circumstances, only portions or layers of the cornea need to be replaced utilizing lamellar keratoplasty techniques such as the more recently developed DSEKand DMEK (now the preferred procedures for most patients with a disease called Fuchs’ Corneal Dystrophy) and DALK procedures.

-Dr. Marc A. Goldberg is The Eye Institute’s Cornea Specialist.
+Dr. Marc Goldberg and Dr. Daniel Corbett are The Eye Institute’s Cornea Specialists.